pterygota/el-pocket/README.md

 el-pocket :: emacs -> getpocket.com
 -------------------------

-Put this file in your load-path somewhere and require it.
+Put this file in your load-path and require it.